Workers’ Compensation Insurance in Arizona

 • Whether work was performed in the regular course of business

-Even if you think you’re hiring an independent contractor, look at the totality of the circumstances to make sure that you’re not required to provide workers’ compensation.
+Even if you think you’re hiring an independent contractor, look at the totality of the circumstances to make sure you’re not required to provide workers’ compensation.

 How much does workers' compensation insurance cost in Arizona?